apify/apify-docs/sources/platform/actors/development/quick_start/start_web_ide.md

 ![Templates](./images/actor-create-templates.png)

-You will be prompted to give your Actor a name and then redirected to your Actor configuration page.
+A prompt will ask you to give your Actor a name and then redirected to your Actor configuration page.

 ### Explore the source code